You can paint over most finishes– but can you paint over spray paint?

-If the water remains clear, then the spray paint used is water-based.
-In this case, you don’t need to prime.
-Just sand lightly before applying the paint.
+- If the water remains clear, the finish used is water-based.
+You don’t need to prime the surface — just sand it lightly.

-You should also check if the spray paint was sealed.
-To do this, try dragging a nail over the surface.
-If you see a build-up of color or paint particles on the tip of the nail, then the spray paint wasn’t sealed.
-But if you notice gloss or film on the tip of the nail, then the paint was sealed.
+You need to check if the finish is sealed.
+To do this, drag your nail across the finish.
+If you see a build-up of color on the tip of your nail, the finish isn’t sealed.
+If you notice gloss or film on the tip of the nail, the finish is sealed.

-Spray paint that was sealed will have a shiny top layer.
-This layer is usually water-resistant and will prevent paint from adhering properly.
-So the gloss needs to be removed.
-To de-gloss the spray paint, you can use sandpaper or paint stripper.
+If the finish is sealed, it will have a glossy top layer.
+This layer is water-resistant and prevents new paints from sticking properly.
+So, you need to remove the glossy layer first.
+To de-gloss spray paint, use sandpaper or a paint stripper.

-Sandpaper is more ideal because it will not remove the entire top layer.
-Sanding will remove just enough to allow the paint to bite into the spray paint.
-But sanding can be very tedious especially on large surfaces.
+Sandpaper doesn’t remove the entire top layer or finish, it removes just enough to allow the paint to bite (stick) into the finish.
+But, sanding can be tedious, especially on large surfaces.
 So it’s advised to use a palm sander to remove the gloss.

-Paint strippers however will remove the entire top layer meaning you’ll have to prep the surface from scratch.
-When you have removed the gloss, you can…
+A paint stripper will remove the entire glossy top layer, so you have to prep the surface from the scratch

-Medium-grit sandpaper also helps to remove paint pimples and imperfections.
-Use 150-grit sandpaper for this.
+To remove imperfections or bumps from the finish, use medium-grit sandpaper (150-grit).
 If the surface has corners, use sanding sheets.
 You can fold the sheets to get into corners and tight spaces.

-After scuffing the spray paint, use fine-grit sandpaper to smoothen the surface.
+After scuffing the finish, use fine-grit (220-grit) sandpaper to smoothen the surface.
 This helps to achieve a smooth finish.
-Use 220-grit sandpaper for this.

 5. Apply Two Coats of Primer